eelopez515/covid-19-tracker/README.md

 * Diseas.sh API

 ## Setup
-To Run this App Locally Do The Following:
+Here are the following steps to run this app locally:
-* First install Node to use NPM - [Install Node](https://nodejs.org/en/)
+* First, install Node to use NPM - [Install Node](https://nodejs.org/en/)
-* Then Clone this project - [Steps to Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+* Next, Clone this project - [Steps to Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
-* Then in terminal do as follows:
+* Then, enter into the terminal as follows:
 ```
 $ cd <file location>
 $ npm install